Legal provisions that govern Elavon, its group, employers and general website users

 Modern Slavery Act Statement 2016

-This Statement summarises the arrangements and approach under which the U.S. Bancorp Group (“U.S. Bank Group” or “the Group”) addresses the management of tax in our UK businesses.
-This document has been drafted to ensure that it is in accordance with the requirements of the UK Finance Act 2016 to have a tax strategy publicly available.
-We regard this statement as complying with our publication duty under Schedule 19 of the Act.
+This Statement summarises the arrangements and approach under which the U.S. Bancorp Group (“U.S. Bank Group” or “the Group”) addresses the management of tax in our U.K. businesses.
+This document has been drafted to ensure that it is in accordance with the requirements of the U.K. Finance Act 2016 to have a tax strategy publicly available.
+We regard this statement as complying with our publication duty under para 22 Schedule 19 of the Act.

 The U.S. Bank Group, based in Minneapolis, operates the 5th largest commercial bank in the United States and maintains operations in a number of countries worldwide.
-In the UK, the Group maintains 3 principal business units, carrying on payment services, corporate trust services and fund administration services respectively.
-These business units are operated though six entities in the UK[1].
+In the U.K., the Group maintains 3 principal business units, carrying on payment services, corporate trust services and fund administration services respectively.
+These business units are operated though four entities in the U.K.

 The Group places a high value on carrying on all aspects of its business with high ethical standards, going beyond any legal minimum, and regards its reputation as fundamental to its success.

-The Group company carrying on the vast majority of the Group’s business activity in the U.K. is Elavon Financial Services DAC (“EFS”).
-EFS is an Irish headquartered bank carrying on business across Europe through a number of branches, including a U.K. branch.
+The Group company carrying on the vast majority of the Group’s business activity in the U.K. is U.S Bank Europe DAC (“USBE”).
+USBE is an Irish headquartered bank carrying on business across Europe through a number of branches, including a U.K. branch.
+USBE changed its name from Elavon Financial Services DAC with effect from 1 November 2024.
+This change reflects our mission to operate as a unified, integrated U.S. Bank team.

-EFS adopted HM Revenue & Customs (HMRC’s) Code of Practice on Taxation for Banks in 2013 and has complied fully with its requirements.
-The Code requires banks operating in the UK to adopt best practices in tax management and not to promote or knowingly facilitate tax avoidance by other parties, including that banks should:
+USBE adopted H.M.
+Revenue & Customs (HMRC’s) Code of Practice on Taxation for Banks in 2013 and has complied fully with its requirements.
+The Code requires banks operating in the U.K. to adopt best practices in tax management and not to promote or knowingly facilitate tax avoidance by other parties, including that banks should:

-Ultimate responsibility for compliance with UK tax law rests with the directors of the Group companies carrying on operations in the UK.
-Day-to-day responsibility for compliance is devolved to management through the companies’ Chief Executive Officers.
+Ultimate responsibility for compliance with U.K. tax law rests with the directors of the Group companies carrying on operations in the U.K..
+Day-to-day responsibility for compliance is devolved to management through the companies’ Chief Executive Officer.
 As a general principle, line management who exercise control over a particular activity are responsible for ensuring that all legal and regulatory obligations arising from that activity are identified and fulfilled, with support from specialist expertise where required.

-The Group seeks to comply fully with all UK tax law while also refraining from engaging in any contrived or artificial tax planning arrangements with negligible business purpose.
+The Group seeks to comply fully with all U.K. tax law while also refraining from engaging in any contrived or artificial tax planning arrangements.

 In accordance with the Code of Practice on Taxation for Banks, the Group maintains a transparent relationship with HMRC.
-Across various interactions, EFS Tax Department’s approach to dealing with HMRC is to be responsive, interactive, constructive and engaging.
-To the extent that an occasional difference of opinion might arise, EFS Tax’s approach would be to seek to resolve it with HMRC through constructive discussion of the relative merits of the arguments in favour of each side’s position.
+Across various interactions, USBE Tax Department’s approach to dealing with HMRC is to be responsive, interactive, constructive and engaging.
+To the extent that an occasional difference of opinion might arise, USBE Tax Department’s approach is to seek to resolve it with HMRC through constructive discussion of the relative merits of the arguments in favour of each side’s position.

 These entities are U.S. Bank Europe DAC (UK Branch), US Bank Trustees Ltd, US Bank Nominees Ltd, US Bank Global Corporate Trust Limited, Elavon Digital Europe Limited and Elavon Digital GB Limited